soukoku/HelloSignApi/README.md

 ### Magic string values
 Many of the models contain string properties that have pre-defined values.
-Where applicable, the property doc (intellisense) will indicate where you can find those values (usually defined as string constants in a similarly-named static class).
+Where applicable, the property doc (intellisense) will indicate where you can find those values.
+They are usually defined as string constants in a similarly-named static class.

 For example, the `ErrorNames` class contains the possible values for the `Error.Name` property